ScorpiosCrux/Pac-Maze-Game/README.md

 # TUT07---G3

-1) The code for out final submission is in our GitHub Repo under the folder Project Final.
+1) The code for out final submission is in our GitHub Repo under the folder Project Final
 2) Download the folder Project Final
 3) open the zipFile
 4) In your terminal do